2439 North Rockingham Street

 While this sounds obvious and basic, it is hard for most of us to achieve in practice.
 Notice that the rule does not say "Live within your means" - it specifically calls for us to live below our means.
 We need to create the capacity to save and invest.
 Having a buffer each month creates that capacity and makes sure that we are not generating debt to sustain our lifestyle.
 If your lifestyle spending is too tight against your income, an unexpected expense will force debt without a way to pay it off.
 The ultimate goal of this rule is to live debt free.
 Think about that for a second; what would it mean if you had no mortgage payments, no car payments, no student loans, etc.?

 Start by addressing these first Three Foundational Rules and you will have a firm foundation to build on.
-Once you have these under control, you can start to work on your longer-term goals and the 8 Wealth Management Issues.
+Once you have these under control, you can start to work on your longer-term goals and Invest With A Plan.